rodrigocfd/winsafe/README.md

         );

         let btn_hello = gui::Button::new(
-            &wnd, // the parent of our button gui::ButtonOpts {
+            &wnd, // the window manager is the parent of our button gui::ButtonOpts {
                 text: "&Click me".to_owned(),
                 position: POINT::new(20, 20),